Web SDK - Google Tag Manager Implementation Guide

 1. Follow our Website-to-Mobile App Attribution Forwarding Guide to configure the Singular Web SDK for mobile web attribution.

-• Creating a QR Code Generator Cleanup Tag
+• Create a QR Code Generator Cleanup Tag

 1. Navigate to Tags > New in GTM and select Custom HTML.